jennego/dressage-spa/README.md

 - bulk fav / delete fav
 - add own social keys to auth0
 - add throttle to favourite create/delete clicks
+- add pdf data to the new data thing
 - test mobile again

 Roadmap

-- add pdf data to the new data thing
 - right click context menu (open, open in new tab, add to favs)
 - user settings to user metadata
-- allow user editing
+- allow user metadata editing
 - improve Auth0 and server loading
-- clean up code
 - enable/set up pwa - use workbox?
   - favs need to be able to be accessed offline, others optional